mhannum72/mylunch/README.md

 todo
 ====

 * Clean up the menu bar.
+Maybe move to the bottom..

 * The server side slowed DOWN with the upload pictures code.
 I can't have this actually.
 Optimize the HELL out of this code.
 Do every dirty trick you can